WillyChap/Chapman_2024_GMD/README.md

 **Figure 05:**
 - `.-|-> ./Wind_Hist.ipynb`

-- **Figure 06:**
+**Figure 06:**
+- `.-|-> .MOV/Modes_Bias.ipynb`
+- `.-|-> .MOV/Panel_Plot.ipynb`

+**Figure 07:**
+- `.-|-> .Climo_U10.ipynb`

+**Figure 08:**
+- `.-|-> .Climo_Precip.ipynb`

+**Figure 08:**
+- `.-|-> .Climo_Precip.ipynb`
-`.-|-> .MOV/*.ipynb`
+- `.-|-> .Climo_U10.ipynb`

 ### Supplemental Figures:

-**Wheeler-Kiladis:**
+- `.-|-> ./Wind_Hist.ipynb`
-- `.-|-> ./CMJO_Diagnostic_Tool/wk_spectra/*`
+- `.-|-> .Climo_U10.ipynb`

-**Bias Panel Plots:**
-- `.-|-> ./Climo_Bias_Tiles/CLIMO_Tiles.ipynb`
+- `.-|-> .MOV/Modes_Bias.ipynb`

-**OMEGA Bias:**
-- `.-|-> ./Omega/OMEGA_WALKER.ipynb`
+- `.-|-> .MOV/Panel_Plot.ipynb`

 ### Abstract

-In this study, we develop a novel approach to correct biases in the atmospheric component of the Community Earth System Model (CESM) using convolutional neural networks (CNNs) to create a corrective model parameterization for online reduction.
-By learning to predict systematic nudging increments derived from a linear relaxation towards the ERA5 reanalysis, our method dynamically adjusts the model state, significantly outperforming traditional corrections based on climatological increments alone.
-Our results demonstrate substantial improvements in the root mean square error (RMSE) across all state variables, with precipitation biases over land reduced by 25-35%, depending on the season.
-Beyond reducing climate biases, our approach enhances the representation of major modes of variability, including the North Atlantic Oscillation (NAO) and other key aspects of boreal winter variability.
-A particularly notable improvement is observed in the Madden-Julian Oscillation (MJO), where the
+Here we present a framework that enables the first atmosphere connected supermodel using state-of-the-art atmosphere models.
+Versions of the Community Atmosphere Model (CAM) 5 and 6 are enabled to exchange information interactively while the models are running (a principle known as supermodeling).
+This innovative approach facilitates the integration of these models, allowing them to compensate for each other’s systematic errors in real time.
+The framework is flexible and relatively fast to integrate.
+We show that the models are able to synchronize, especially in dynamics driven regions.
+In this study we examine a single untrained super model (each model version is given equal weighting) in the combined modeling form.
+We show that model variability is only reduced in regions of low synchronization, and the low frequency modes of variability (NAO/PNA) are not degraded compared to the base model states.
+For some variables, the bias is reduced compared to both control simulations of each model version and a non-interactive ensemble.